 (1) "Day-use" means the driver of a state vehicle is not staying away overnight due to state business.
-During day-use, drivers may
+During day-use, drivers may travel for any state business and no personal business.

 (2) The state's vehicle, during day-use away from the duty station, shall not be used to reach personal recreational activities, personal appointments, grooming or fitness facilities, or personal visits; or for transportation of, or errands for, friends or relatives.
 Drivers may stop for food or breaks at sites reasonably near to their direct business route.